 Components of the Project: Clearly describe the need, delivery method, and evidence base (provide references) for the services as well as anticipated results.
 Be explicit about the base of evidence and any necessary adaptations for the proposed project.
-Provide details for any proposed expansion of the project to new geographic areas and/or priority populations.
-Clearly demonstrate the ability to provide the proposed service and describe how results will be improved over baseline and the ability to reach the priority population.
+Describe why this project is nonduplicative, creative, or unique.
+Clearly demonstrate the ability to provide the proposed service, describe how results will be improved over baseline and the ability to reach the priority population.
 Applicants must also clearly describe plans to ensure access to treatment services should cancer be detected.